Eva Hudson MA Drama Writing Student

 Biography

-Her first play, MONDAY’S GIRL, explores communities of culpability in the fall-out of the first ever school shooting in the US, which was committed by a sixteen-year-old girl, and was optioned by Drink The Ink! after strong feedback from The Royal Court and Theatre503; her second, DREAMPHONE, was partly inspired by The Magdalen Laundries scandal in Ireland, and won the UCL Arts Award.
-It was subsequently performed at The Edinburgh Fringe Festival, in a production she also directed, produced and performed in.
+Eva’s work carves out space for young women to roar and rage.
+Her first play Monday’s Girl, explores communities of culpability in the fall-out of the first ever school shooting in the US, which was committed by a sixteen-year old girl.
+It was optioned by Drink the Ink! after strong feedback from The Royal Court and Theatre503.
+Her second, DREAMPHONE, was partly inspired by The Magdalene Laundries scandal in Ireland, and won the UCL Arts Award.
+It was subsequently performed at The Edinburgh Fringe Festival where she performed in, directed and produced the play.